Here’s Why Iceland Is Great For A Babymoon

 What To Eat

-Reykjavik has amazingly fresh and attractive sushi and sashimi.
-I know most Americans eschew it while they’re pregnant but the Icelanders don’t think twice about eating it when they’re expecting and looked at me funny for avoiding it.
+I know most Americans eschew it while they’re pregnant.
+But the Icelanders don’t think twice about eating it when they’re expecting and looked at me funny for avoiding it.

-The fish in upscale places is local and fresh, so if you can’t resist taking a piece or two off your partner’s plate, don’t sweat it too much.
+The fish in upscale places is local and very fresh, so if you can’t resist taking a piece of crudo off your partner’s plate, don’t sweat it too much.

-I enjoyed trying some cooked local fish, lamb and reindeer, too.
+I really liked the cooked local fish, lamb and reindeer that I got to try.
 Upscale dining is expensive, stylish and reliably good.

 You can find cafes and sandwich shops for lighter meals.
-Bakeries skew toward Danish and French baked goods and are also pretty reliable for breads and baked sweets.
+Bakeries skew toward Danish and French baked goods and are reliable for both breads and sweets.
+I had excellent rye bread.

 What to Pack

-Bring warm, waterproof footwear that will give you traction on wet sidewalks and walking paths and that can get muddy.
+Bring warm, waterproof footwear that will give you traction and keep your feet warm on wet sidewalks and muddy walking paths.
 In November I wore warm pants, a fleece and waterproof outer shell (with hat and gloves) for walking around and touring.
-But also bring something stylish for dining out at night.
+Bring something stylish for dining out at night.

 Pin it for later!

-Our visit to Iceland was sponsored by Iceland Naturally and our visit to the Blue Lagoon was complimentary.
-We did not agree to write a specific story about Iceland in exchange for the trip.
-Our opinions are always our own.
+Part of my visit to Iceland was sponsored by Iceland Naturally and our visit to the Blue Lagoon was complimentary.
+I did not agree to write a specific story about Iceland in exchange for the trip.
+My opinions are always my own.